nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

     (versions of istio, kubernetes, etc.) and additional environments which reflect future target configurations
     for these components.
-  * PRs may be automatically created to update components version in production once test pass in Staging but there is most often a formal sign off (by QA or other teams) for these to be accepted into production.
+ * PRs may be automatically created to update component versions in production once test pass in Staging but there is most often a formal sign off (by QA or other teams) for these to be accepted into production.